noodlecollie/v2mp/docs/V2MP.md

 * **Direct data transfer**: a single word from a CPU register is written to the mailbox, or a single word from the mailbox is read into a CPU register.
 This data transfer always completes in one clock cycle.
 * **Indirect data transfer**: given a memory address and a maximum number of bytes, both of which are held in CPU registers, one or more bytes are either read from the mailbox into the specified `DS` address, or written from the specified `DS` address into the mailbox.
 The data transfer is performed by the supervisor, and may take more than one clock cycle.

 If an indirect data transfer is in progress into or out of a mailbox, the mailbox is considered "busy".
-If no indirect data transfer is in progress, the mailbox is considered "ready".
 No new data transfers of any kind may be initiated on a mailbox while it is busy, or an [`IDO`](#faults) fault will be raised.

 When passing a message using indirect data transfer, it is assumed that a memory buffer of at least the specified size is present in `DS` at the given address.
 Until the indirect data transfer has completed, accessing this buffer in any way may cause undefined behaviour.